OSDeploy/GitBook/osdrivers/setup/amazon-aws.md

 # Amazon AWS Setup

 I have Published an OSDrivers Dell Repository on Amazon AWS.
-You are free to use this as a Sample, but you will need to have an AWS Account created for Authentication.
+You are free to use this as an Example, but you will need to have an AWS Account created for Authentication.

-**Using OSDrivers is Free, but the Sample OSDrivers Dell Repository has a Storage Cost that am consuming for the time being.
+**Using OSDrivers is Free, but the Example OSDrivers Dell Repository has a Storage Cost that am covering for the time being.
 I cannot guarantee it will always remain Free.
 I will be looking for Sponsors if the costs become excessive, or it may be necessary for you to add Billing to your Amazon AWS.**

 **Please limit your downloads to only what you need.
 Thanks!**